-The Pietro building will have completely transparent floors next to the ground, in dialogue with the historical building’s open space, and its upper floors will be covered with perforated and corrugated metal sheets, which will offer a monolithic image without hampering the landscape views and the entry of natural light through strategically positioned openings, according to the needs of internal spaces.
+The Pietro building will have completely transparent floors, in dialogue with the historical building’s open space, and its upper floors will be covered with perforated and corrugated metal sheets, which will offer a monolithic image without hampering the landscape views and the entry of natural light through strategically positioned openings, according to the needs of internal spaces.

 In conversation with Heitor Martins, the museum’s Director-President, and other of its leaders, the architect Paulo Mendes da Rocha (1928–2021), Pritzker of architecture, emphasized that MASP should design a new building that would bring all the necessary functionalities to what is done in the museum—but with an architecture that highlighted the one developed by Lina without competing with it.

 The undertaking will seek sustainable solutions to reduce the carbon footprint.
 The project will be LEED (Leadership in Energy and Environmental Design) certified.
 The building will be modern and technological, with LED and automated lighting, which will entail a significant reduction in energy consumption.
 In addition to this, there will be a double façade that will protect the building from solar radiation and shade the windows, reducing the internal heat load.
 The metallic mesh that will cover the building allows a layer of air to form between the building and the external façade, creating a microclimate.
 This relieves the ventilation and air conditioning systems and reduces energy consumption.